 The authors acknowledge funding support from the Natural Sciences and Engineering Research Council (NSERC) of Canada [NSERC CRDPJ 503725-16].
-The funding and inkind support from Shawcor Ltd. and Specialty Polymer Coatings Inc. [Industry portion - NSERC CRDPJ 503725-16] are also greatly appreciated.
-The authors are also grateful to Mr. Parham Zarei for his valuable suggestions and kind collaboration for generating the brute force script for data analysis.
+The funding and in-kind support from Shawcor Ltd. and Specialty Polymer Coatings Inc. [Industry portion - NSERC CRDPJ 503725-16] are also greatly appreciated.
+The authors appreciate Mr. Parham Zarei for his valuable suggestions and kind collaboration for generating the brute force script for data analysis.